 Skill: Describing the Ways in Which Numbers are Used in Everyday Life

 Context is all the information surrounding a given situation.
 This information helps to identify the situation in which the quantities are used and facilitates the exercise of a critical eye on the numbers in question.
-In addition, the context facilitates the establishment of links between numbers, mathematical concepts and the mathematical world.
-For all these reasons, the exploration of mathematics in problem-solving situations is advocated.
+Context facilitates making connections between numbers, mathematical concepts and the mathematical world.
+For all these reasons, the exploration of mathematics in problem-solving situations is important.

 What does 214 725 mean exactly?
 We are talking about 214 725 "what"?
 In short, a number without context has little meaning.
 Therefore, it must be accompanied by units if it is to be understood.
 Students in the primary grades have already done number activities in a variety of contexts using different units.
 In the junior grades, this contextualization needs to be maintained in order to develop a sense of quantity with numbers in the thousands and millions.

-An important step to take is to get students to understand that the same number represents the same quantity even though the contexts are different.
-The number is only a symbolic representation of the quantity.
-If there are 1 000 000 people, apples, or buildings, the quantity that is the grouping of a million does not change.
+An important step is to support students in understanding that the same number represents the same quantity even though the contexts are different.
+The number is the symbolic representation of the quantity.
+If there are 1 000 000 people, apples, or buildings, the quantity that is one million does not change.
 Yet, if students are asked if they think there are more apples than buildings, many students are likely to answer that there are more buildings than apples.
-They focused on the space occupied by the objects rather than the quantity of objects (1 000 000).
+They have focused on the space occupied by the objects rather than the quantity of objects (1 000 000).

 The context also allows us to recognize that the same number does not always have the same meaning.
-Indeed, when it comes to numbers, the common interpretation associates them with quantity or cardinal numbers.
-However, if we look at the context, we notice that some numbers do not represent quantities, but a position.
-This is the case of ordinal numbers.
-For example, in a marathon, the runner who is at position 11 582 does not represent 11 582 objects.
-The number indicates the position of a single person in the given series.
-Numbers are also used as an identification code.
-Social insurance numbers, bar codes, license plates and addresses fall into this category.
+The common interpretation associates them with a quantity or cardinal number.
+However, some numbers do not represent quantities, but rather a position, as is the case of ordinal numbers.
+For example, in a marathon, the runner who is in 11 582nd does not represent 11 582 people, but rather is the 11 582nd person to cross the finish line.
+Numbers can also be used to label or identify as is the case with social insurance numbers, bar codes, license plates and addresses.

 Knowledge: Whole Numbers